 When a couple divorces, they must divide their marital property, both assets and debts.
 Ideally, the spouses will be able to come to an agreement on how to split their property, but if not, the court will divide it.
-The division of debt in a divorce can come with some unique issues, so if you are considering a divorce, you should contact an experienced family law attorney today to advise you on the effects of your debts in a property settlement.
+The division of debt in a divorce can come with some unique issues, so if you are considering a divorce, you should contact an experienced West Palm Beach division of debt lawyer today to advise you on the effects of your debts in a property settlement.

 Under Florida law, a divorcing couple’s property is divided under the rules of equitable distribution.
 Equitable distribution means that all marital property is divided equitably between the spouses.
 This does not necessarily mean equal distribution, however.
 Marital property includes both assets and debts.